WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

     return dp[n]
 ```

-Although it's a great example of showing how impressive DP, I think it's too shallow as an example to explain a complex technique used for many complex problems.
+Although it's a great example of showing how impressive DP is, I think it's too shallow as an example to explain a complex technique used for many complex problems.
 Most of the interview or real-world problems won't be as straightforward as A+B - we need to spice it up a bit to see how DP shines.

 ## How to Identify if DP is Suitable for A Problem